 Olo has partnered with Google to enable a fast and easy way to order on Google Search, Maps, and Google Assistant driving more sales directly to your POS system for fulfillment.
-Below outlines the onboarding steps necessary to integrate Google as a Rails partner.
+Below outlines the onboarding steps necessary to integrate Google as a Network partner.

 Google My Business

 - Google My Business (GMB) is a free tool that allows you to promote your restaurant's on Google Search and Maps.
 Learn more here.

 - GMB is required for all locations that want to enable Google Food Ordering.
 Please ensure locations that plan to use Google have active GMB listings.